massung/pathfind/README.md

 The `pathfind` package works by having your data structure implement the `Graph` interface, which is comprised of two functions:

 	type Graph interface {
-		Neighbors(Node) []Edge
+		Neighbors(chan Edge, Node)
 		H(Node, Node) float32
 	}

-The first of these is a function that - given a `Node` (an `interface{}`) - will return a list of `Edge` values that represent neighboring nodes that can be traversed to.
+The first of these is a function that - given a channel and a `Node` (an `interface{}`) - will send a list of `Edge` values that represent neighboring nodes that can be traversed to the channel and then close it.

 The second is a heuristic function.
 Given a from `Node` and a goal `Node`, the `H` function should return an approximate cost to traverse that are.

 Once you have implemented these two functions, then you should be able to call the `Search` function and get back a list of `Node` values that comprise the optimal path to take.